twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TSAMPLETEXTFORM** (version 6.5 & above) – Edit the list of sample text strings in `TFONTTESTFORM`.
 * **TSELECTCOMPOSITEGLYPHMEMBERFORM** – Adds glyph members to any composite glyph.
 * **TSELECTLOOKUPTABLEFORM** – Selects a lookup table in the OpenType layout tables.
-* **TSHAREWAREFORM** (version 3.0 until 5.0) – If the unregistered copy is running after a grace period of 30 days, it shows a shareware description when pressing **Start** in `TSPLASHFORM`.
+* **TSHAREWAREFORM** (version 3.0 until 5.0) – For unregistered copies running after a grace period of 30 days, shows the shareware description when pressing **Start** in `TSPLASHFORM`.
 See the article about shareware in Wikipedia.
 * **TSORTGLYPHSFORM** (version 5.6 until 6.5) – Changes the glyph order within a font (replaced with **Tools: Sort Glyphs** in version 7.0 & above).
 Prior to version 5.6 the glyphs are sorted in any font with the standard macOS ordering.
 * **TSPLASHFORM** – Shows if the program is detected to be running an unregistered copy.
 The three buttons at the bottom (**Use Evaluation Version**, **Enter Registration Code** and **Buy Now**) are displayed randomly. **Fun fact:** The copyright in version 7.0 & above has a date of 2007-2010.
 * **TSPTBXCOLORPICKERFORM** – Selects colors when editing colored glyphs.